Tuesday (Sept. 18) Update!

 Original Post Below (Monday, Sept.
 17)

-Around 3pm on Monday, September 17, an isolated tornado touched down briefly at the Fair Hill Natural Management Area in Elkton taking the roof of one of the barns.
+Around 3pm on Monday, September 17, an isolated tornado touched down briefly at the Fair Hill Natural Management Area in Elkton taking the roof of one of the barns, which was later repaired by a roofing company similar to roofing Chattanooga.
 There were three groups of campers on location at the time of the incident and four horses were stabled in the damaged barn according to Equiery photographer Louisa Emerick, who headed to the area on behalf of The Equiery.

 Emerick reported that the campers were busy taking cover in their vehicles during heavy rains when they heard a huge boom.
 Looking in the direction of the sound, they saw debris flying through the air but never actually saw the tornado.
 One camper from Marylander said, “It happened so fast and we all ran over to the sound.
 Thankfully, the horses were completely ok.”